Yjorus/webserv/README.txt

-TODO for parsing
+TODO

-figure out what kind of cgi will be used and add parsing/ validation for those
+figure out how to setup env of cgi correctly and exec cgi correctly

+Make webpages more pretier, and implement one more page Log
+Error managmente and tests
+Leaks in memory